Mrs Nikki Reyne

 College of Health

-I am a postdoctoral researcher working within the Adelaide Cystic Fibrosis Airway Research Group and the Respiratory X-ray Imaging Laboratory, based at the Women's and Children's Hospital in South Australia.
-My research is dedicated to improving outcomes for people with cystic fibrosis (CF), with a particular focus on preventing or reducing CF-related lung disease through genetic therapies and advanced imaging.
+I am a postdoctoral researcher working within the Adelaide Cystic Fibrosis Airway Research Group and the Respiratory X-ray Imaging Laboratory, based at the Women’s and Children’s Hospital in South Australia.
+My research focuses on improving the understanding, detection, and treatment of respiratory disease through the use of advanced preclinical models, functional lung imaging, and translational therapeutic approaches.

 My research journey began in 2019 when I undertook an Honours project investigating lentiviral gene therapy in a CF rat model.
-This work resulted in the first demonstration of in vivo CFTR correction in the nasal airway epithelium.
+This work resulted in the first demonstration of in vivo CFTR correction in the nasal airway epithelium, highlighting the potential of genetic therapies to address the underlying cause of CF disease.

 My PhD work focused on using X-ray Velocimetry (XV)—a novel imaging modality that captures lung function in real-time—to study respiratory disease in animal models.
 I have applied XV to assess lung function in CF rats, β-ENaC transgenic mice, and preclinical models of obstructive lung disease.
 My research has demonstrated regional ventilation differences in these models, contributing to our understanding of disease progression and treatment efficacy.